People, Space & Identity

 Overall aims and purpose

-It is increasingly being recognised across a range of academic fields that geographical questions of space and place are central to understanding modern society and the environmental, social, and other issues that face it.
-This module aims to provide an introduction to some key ideas, thinkers and contestations associated with space and place.
+It is increasingly being recognised across a range of academic fields that geographical questions of space and identity are central to understanding modern society and the environmental, social, and other issues that face it.
+This module aims to provide an introduction to some key ideas, thinkers and contestations associated with people, space and identity.
 Starting from the standpoint that physical space shapes and is shaped through social practices, the module explores the

 spatial turn' in the social sciences in general and geography in particular.
-It examines the interface between people, space and place, peering into the social construction of place and the governance of space and place.
-Focusing on both the natural and built environments, the module begins by exploring the theories of space and place and moving from there, it examines how different people endow space with different amalgams of meaning.
-The ensuing conflicts over contested spaces are examined as power and resistance come into play in the shaping, making and governance of places.
-Underpinning this module is a critical review of processes and developments that characterise themediation of space' and the `making of place' with their attendant conflicts and contestations.
-To this end, the module critically considers the cultural construction of space and place, geographies of identity and difference, as well as power, repression and resistance.
+It examines the interface between people, space and identity, peering into the social construction of space and the governance of space and identity.
+Focusing on both the natural and built environments, the module begins by exploring the theories of space and "the social and spatial ways in which identities have been constructed and contested "(Panelli, 2004 : 138)and examines how geographers have theorised about identity.
+The ensuing conflicts over contested spaces are examined as power and resistance come into play in the shaping, making and governance of space and identities.
+Underpinning this module is a critical review of processes and developments that characterise themediation of space' and the `making of identity' with their attendant conflicts and contestations.
+To this end, the module critically considers the cultural construction of space , geographies of identity and difference, as well as power, repression and resistance.

-- Conceptualising space and place: Definitions of space, place and landscape
+- Conceptualising space and place: Definitions of space, nature and landscape

-- The social and cultural production of space and place
+- The social and cultural production of space and identity

 (Standard Pass: D- to D+) a.
 No major omissions or inaccuracies in the deployment of information/skills. b.
 Some grasp of theoretical/conceptual/practical elements. c.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives. d.
 Use of primary literature.